nicosikmoraes/pomodoro/README.md

 ## POMODORO
-My first vue project, made a site to organize your routine using pomodoro tecnic.
+My first vue.js project, made a site to organize your routine using pomodoro tecnic.

 A CodeAcademy project